JBerthelier/ParasiTE/README.md

 1) identify TEs located in exonic or intronic region of genes
 2) detect TEs that are part of genes and that contribute in alternative isoforms of genes (altTE-Gi).

-ParasiTE detect candidates for TE-AS and TE-ATP events as illustarte below:
+ParasiTE detect candidates for TE-AS and TE-ATP events as illustrate below:

 ![](https://github.com/JBerthelier/ParasiTE/blob/master/ParasiTE_altTE-Gi_illustration.png)